justinglobal/GA306_a/notes/homework.md

     1. Work on final project

 1. Week 9
+    1. Run "spike.py" on your asset for the final project and screenshot the result
     1. Finish all assignments not turned in
     1. Work on final Project